 The Fraser Basin Council is a charitable non-profit organization devoted to advancing sustainability solutions and practices in the Fraser Basin and across BC.
 The Council has 38 Directors: an impartial Chairperson and 37 other Directors who represent the four orders of government — federal, provincial, local and First Nations — as well as the private sector and civil society.
 This governance structure is one of the first of its kind and a reflection of FBC’s commitment to collaboration.

-The FBC Directors set a strategic focus and policy for the Council, in accordance with the principles of the Charter for Sustainability.
+The FBC Directors set a strategic focus and policy for the Council and take into account principles of the Charter for Sustainability.
 Their decisions are by consensus.

-The board is supported by a team of 26 full and part-time staff in six FBC offices across the Fraser Basin.
+The Board is supported by a team of over 30 full and part-time staff in regional FBC offices.

 From the Charter for Sustainability comes the Fraser Basin Council’s vision statement:

-While our history is rooted in the Fraser Basin, FBC also supports province-wide initiatives.
-The mandate of the Fraser Basin Council is:
+With a history rooted in the Fraser Basin, FBC today also supports province-wide programs and initiatives in communities in other parts of BC.
+As reflected in our 2021-2026 Strategic Plan, the mandate of the Fraser Basin Council is:

-Within its areas of focus, FBC serves as a facilitator and educator, and in a variety of other roles.
-We partner with others on sustainability issues and initiatives, including flood management, smart planning for communities, climate change action and adaptation, air quality improvement, green fleets, healthy watersheds, sustainable fisheries, and sustainability reporting and education.
+FBC frequently works with others on sustainability issues and initiatives, including flood management, climate change action and adaptation, air quality improvement, green transportation, healthy watersheds and community sustainability planning.